subscribe ~ e-book ~ kindle/paperback/hardcover ~ table of contents

 I wasn’t ready.
 Everyone knew it except the one person whose opinion mattered.

-I was thirteen when my father pulled me out of Whitby and sent me to Exeter.
+I was thirteen when my father pulled me out of Whitby Montessori School and sent me to the Phillips Exeter Academy.
 A year early, to save a year of tuition — the kind of calculation that made perfect sense on paper and no sense at all inside the life of a boy who’d just begun to find his footing.
 Paul Czaja, who’d taught me to sit with a photograph and let words come from the silence, thought it was a mistake.
 My other teachers agreed.
 The boy needed another year.
 I had friends now, or the beginnings of them — girls in Greenwich I couldn’t see outside of school because they lived thirty minutes away and I didn’t have a car, but still.
 The architecture of a social life, just starting to take shape.

 My father didn’t care.
 Exeter was Exeter.
 The name carried weight.
 The boy would adjust.
+He had gone from Choate to Harvard.

 That same year, my father drove me to West Point for an interview.
 I sat in the passenger seat of the Oldsmobile Delta 88, watching the Hudson Valley scroll past, saying nothing.
 West Point was his fantasy — the son as officer, serving with honor, embodying the martial tradition he romanticized from the safety of his study where he listened to German marching music and moved toy soldiers across maps.
 I had about as much interest in a military career as I had in dental surgery, but he hadn’t asked.
 He rarely asked.